Tolosa–Hunt syndrome: Diagnosis

+Due to the nature of the disorder, biopsy has been recommended as the best tool to assess whether a patient has the disorder or not.

-Tolosa–Hunt syndrome is usually diagnosed via exclusion, and as such a vast amount of laboratory tests are required to rule out other causes of the patient's symptoms.
-These tests include a complete blood count, thyroid function tests and serum protein electrophoresis.
-Studies of cerebrospinal fluid may also be beneficial in distinguishing between Tolosa–Hunt syndrome and conditions with similar signs and symptoms.
+Tolosa–Hunt syndrome is also diagnosed via exclusion, and as such, a vast amount of laboratory tests are required to rule out other causes of the patient's symptoms.
+These tests include a complete blood count (erythrocyte sedimentation rate, C-reactive protein, glucose, hemoglobin A1c, electrolytes, liver function tests), thyroid function tests and serum protein electrophoresis.
+Studies of cerebrospinal fluid (cell count and differential, cultures such as bacterial, fungal, viral, glucose, oligoclonal bands, opening pressure and protein) and serologic testing (angiotensin-converting enzyme, antinuclear antibody, anti-dsDNA, antimitochondrial antibody, antineutrophil cytoplasmic antibody, borrelia burgdorferi serology, HIV). may also be beneficial in distinguishing between Tolosa–Hunt syndrome and conditions with similar signs and symptoms.

 MRI scans of the brain and orbit with and without contrast, magnetic resonance angiography or digital subtraction angiography and a CT scan of the brain and orbit with and without contrast may all be useful in detecting inflammatory changes in the cavernous sinus, superior orbital fissure and/or orbital apex.
-Inflammatory change of the orbit on cross sectional imaging in the absence of cranial nerve palsy is described by the more benign and general nomenclature of orbital pseudotumor.Sometimes a biopsy may need to be obtained to confirm the diagnosis, as it is useful in ruling out a neoplasm.
+Inflammatory change of the orbit on cross-sectional imaging in the absence of cranial nerve palsy is described by the more benign and general nomenclature of orbital pseudotumor.
+Sometimes a biopsy may need to be obtained to confirm the diagnosis, as it is useful in ruling out a neoplasm.
 Other diagnoses to consider include craniopharyngioma, migraine and meningioma.

+Neuroimaging

+MRI and CT scans are important for diagnosis, but should not be the sole form of diagnosis as they could potentially show other diseases (including tumors).
+These depend on the test coil, spatial, and temporal resolution of MRIs.
+The size of the lesion might not be detectable using MRIs if the lesions are not large enough.
+MRIs also have poorer temporal resolution, which makes it difficult to detect the timing of the lesions.
+In that case, it's recommended that patients do MRI follow-ups when the lesions develop over time.
+Additionally, other forms of diagnosis include vascular imaging such as digital subtraction angiography, CT angiography (CTA), and MRA.

+There have been debates over the diagnosis.
+Yousem et al. 1990 showed that some patients with Tolosa-Hunt Syndrome have normal brain regions compared to some other patients in which they coined the term beginning Tolosa-Hunt Syndrome.